Refer to the Setting Up and Getting Started guide.

 Test case: note 1 o/0

-is larger than the list size)
+of notes in the first InternApplication in the list and x is larger than the list size)

 Expected: Similar to previous.

-s using the list
+InternApplicationPrerequisites: List all InternApplications using the list command.

-s in the list.
+Multiple InternApplications in the list.

 Test case: view 1